 The main purpose of the Council is to engage with BC SUPPORT Unit personnel related to specific issues and projects that arise from Unit operations.
 Please see below for information about each Patient Council member.

 Hello, my name is Anni Rychtera, and I am the co-facilitator for the Patient-Oriented Research Workshop with the BC SUPPORT Unit.
 I am a former Pediatric Nurse Practitioner, Natural Health Practitioner and College Educator in Health Sciences.
 I was involved in clinical research working at the first unit for haplo-identical Bonemarrow Transplant for children.
 My lived experience with chronic nerve pain (after a sports injury and delayed surgery), and being a cancer survivor and thriver, taught me the importance of being an informed patient and an equal partner in health care and decision making.
 After the trauma in 2000 I was instrumental in creating the position of 'Patient Advocate" in VJH.
 After participating in the UVic's Self-Management Program for Chronic Pain and Living with chronic health conditions, I became a volunteer facilitator and a Health Coach for UVic's self-management programs.
 Since 2008 I am a "First Link" Peer Support Volunteer for the Leukemia and Lymphoma Society.
 I am actively involved with Patient as Partners/Patient Voices Network in different roles as a volunteer since 2014.
 I am a member of the Patient Advisory Committee for the Association of Registered Nurses of BC and the Standing Committee on Health Services and Population Health with the Ministry of Health.

 Currently I work for Selkirk College (26 years) as an online instructor and program/course development for the Medical Transcription Editing and Documentation Program.
 I also work in collaboration with BC Campus as a BC Campus Coordinator, instructor and program/course development and teach on line medical terminology and medical transcription courses through BC Campus.

 Past committee work includes the Education Council, Curriculum Committee, and Learning Technology Advisory Committee at Selkirk College.
 In the past, I was a Hospice volunteer.
 In addition, I have been with the Patient Voices Network since 2011 and have been on various committees including on the Shared Care Advisory Committee of the Kootenay Boundary.
 I am also a BC SUPPORT Unit Patient Council member and on the Patient & Stakeholder Engagement Committee

 I am on the Interior Health Palliative and End of Life Care collaborative working group, and am proud of the amazing work done by this committee on this website.
 I have a beautiful family of four children, their spouses, and eight grandchildren; soon to be nine.
 I love family get togethers and travelling.
 I have had several family members pass away from cancers such as glioblastoma multiforme, pancreatic cancer and malignant melanoma, all that currently have no cure thus my interest and support of excellence in health care and research for these and other diseases.

 Jaime Ascher (New Westminster)

 Jaime is the president of Still Life Canada, and is involved in Stillbirth and Neonatal Death Education, and the Research and Support Society.

-After a career focused on marketing, communications and advocacy in the tourism and transportation sectors, Jim is now an Alzheimer’s Advocate stemming from being a care partner for his Mother, who had dementia, and his own diagnosis of Alzheimer’s disease in 2007 at the age of 58.
-Jim served six-year terms on the boards of the Alzheimer Society of BC and the Alzheimer Society of Canada, and continues to ‘advocate to educate’ through other volunteer efforts.
-He is an advisor to a PhD Candidate who is Implementing Person-Centred Care in a Specialized Acute Unit, advisory board member to TREC (Translating Research in Elder Care), and various Quality-of-Life research projects such as SALTY (Seniors Adding Life to Years).
-Jim is a member of the Research Management Committee of AGE-WELL (Aging Gracefully across Environments using technology to support Wellness, Engagement, and Long Life), member of the Access Transit Users’ Advisory Committee, and a member of the e-health Integrated Curriculum Working Group through the Office of the Vice-Provost Health at the UBC.
-As a part of the education process around living well with dementia, Jim was instrumental in the January 2012 launch of a social media campaign In Jim’s Shoes.|
+After a career focused on marketing, communications and advocacy in the tourism and transportation sectors, Jim is now an Alzheimer’s Advocate stemming from being a care partner for his mother, who had dementia, and his own diagnosis of Alzheimer’s disease in 2007 at the age of 58.
+Jim served on the boards of the Alzheimer Society of BC as well as the national board, and continues to ‘advocate to educate’ through other volunteer efforts.
+He was recently (2018) appointed to the 15-member federal Ministerial Advisory Board on Dementia.
+Jim is a co-researcher, advisory board member of various research projects and is first author of a recently accepted article Co-research with People Living with Dementia in the Action Research Journal.
+He is a member of the Research Management Committee of AGE-WELL (Aging Gracefully across Environments using technology to support Wellness, Engagement, and Long Life), member of the Access Transit Users’ Advisory Committee, and a committee member researching Health Care Consent, Aging and Dementia (BC) with the Canadian Centre for Elder Law.
+As a part of the education process around living well with dementia, Jim assisted with the City of Vancouver’s production of Jim’s Story that is posted on YouTube.

 Kent Cadogan Loftsgard (Vancouver)

 Kent has been a Patient Partner to the BC SUPPORT Unit since the summer of 2016.
 In addition to his lifelong cerebral palsy and asthma, as well as his endless efforts as a patient advocate and caregiver, Kent contributes his diverse professional expertise in health media production, health specialty journalism, interdisciplinary health care education, and health research to complement the collaborative development and growth of the Unit.

 Laurel is the patient/citizen member of the BC SUPPORT Unit Interim Governing Council.
 She is a long-time member of both the BC Patient Voices Network and the Vancouver Coastal Health Authority Community Engagement Advisory Network.

 Lise has worked for Island Health since 2014, when she began working on the development of iHealth, before moving over to the position of Case Manager with the Patient Care Quality Office.

 She has a background in Sociology and a Masters degree in Dispute Resolution from the University of Victoria.